Compression Fire Starter- (AKA “Piston Fire Starter”)

-- Attention to Detail: Numerous indicators show that American Heritage paid attention to small details in assembling this kit.
+- Attention to Detail: Numerous indicators show that American Heritage paid attention to small details.
 For example, o rings and extra cloth is included.
 Also, I like that a metal, waterproof, tin container is included.

 - Video-The instructional video for this product was said to be quite helpful.

-- 30-Day Warranty-A 30-day warranty is quite weak for a product that, if used for emergencies, will likely not be used until after the 30-days has long passed.
+- 30-Day Warranty-A 30-day warranty is quite weak for a product that, if used for emergencies, will likely not be used until after the 30-days have long passed.

-- Learning Curve-Even, the manufacturer admits that it takes time to learn how to use a fire piston.
+- Learning Curve-Even, the manufacturer admits that it takes time to learn how to use this gear.
 As a result, they included an instructional video.
-However, even with a video, may users claimed that it didn’t work for them.
+However, even with a video, many users claimed it didn’t work for them.
 However, it is unknown whether or not they also looked at the video.

 - False Advertising- This is a minor complaint and has nothing to do with politics or its quality.
 I feel that it is quite deceptive that they name their company American Heritage when these fire pistons are made in China.

-- Included: Fire Piston, Paracord, O Ring, Lube, Char Cloth, Jute or Burlap (Tinder, Instruction Manual
+- Included: 1-Piston, Paracord, O Ring, Lube, Char Cloth, Jute or Burlap (Tinder, Instruction Manual

 - 5″ x .68″ and 5.2 Oz.

 - Warranty: No Warranty (Listing only tells them if something is wrong and gives them a chance to fix it)

 - Ratings-Overall positive reviews with nearly 100 total reviews